 Detecting language please wait for.......

-You, just like me and many others, have probably wasted valuable time looking at an XPP CSS file and wondering why it does not do what it was supposed to do.
+Just like me, you have probably wasted valuable time looking at an XPP CSS file and wondering why it does not do what it was supposed to do.
 Only to find out, a couple of hours later, that you made a silly typo.
 Since CSS silently ignores all syntax errors, XPP will offer you no help.

 So don't be shy, give it a try...

-I was a guinea pig and tested and it.
-It works brilliantly - thanks very much it will speed up finding my typos enormously!
+I was a guinea pig and tested it - it works brilliantly and as described and it will speed up finding my typos enormously.